-I wrote a blog a few weeks ago on the issue of Erasing People From Our Lives.
-But I just didn’t feel settled that I had covered all that I needed to say on this matter.
+We wrote a Marriage Insight a while ago on the issue of Erasing People From Our Lives.
+But I just didn’t feel settled that we had covered all that needed to be said on this matter.
 So, I want to revisit this issue once again.
 I want to add a few more points that need to be voiced.

 This is especially important to bring up during the Christmas and holiday season.
 That is because although the songs say, “this is the happiest time of the year” that’s not true for a lot of spouses and families.
 Sadly, it’s a time of clashes, upsets, and a lot of separations.

 Over the years, we have literally received hundreds of emails, and comments posted on this web site from spouses that are experiencing the pain of being “erased” in some way by their spouse.
 They are being treated as if they no longer exist.
 It’s heart-breaking to read and hear the stories of the “erased” person.
 Behind each story is a mountain of pain buried within and rivers of tears being shed.

 Now, let me first give a disclaimer here (as we did in the previously mentioned Marriage Insight).
 I realize we are only hearing one side of the story.
 There may be a different “truth” than we are being told, which definitely can change things.
 And when abuse or addiction issues are involved, it can become necessary to push the other person away (for at least a determined period of time) to see if changes can be made in the abusive behavior.
 But I’m not talking abuse, addiction, or safety issues here.
 I’m talking about non-abusive spouses that truly WANT to reconcile with their marriage “partner” to work through the problems.
 These are spouses who would do almost anything to have a “do-over.”
 But they are not given the chance any longer.